 During 2020, the Village established a COVID-19 small business relief program awarding \$2,500 grants to assist small businesses with expenses such as payroll, rent or mortgage, utilities and sanitizing supplies needed to operate during the pandemic.
 The grant is based on several criteria including location, number of employees and the ability to demonstrate a negative financial impact related to the pandemic.
-Grants awarded totaling \$45,000 were made out of the Mayfield Economic Development Fund during 2021.
+Grants awarded totaling \$45,000 were made out of the Mayfield Economic Development Fund since the inception of the program.